frc1718/tbatwitterupdates/README.md

 ### Configuration
 TBATwitterUpdates uses a fairly straight-forward Java properties file to handle configuration values.

-When running the program for the first time, a configuration file will be generated; the location of which will be printed to the terminal.
+When running the program for the first time, a configuration file will be generated; edit it with your team number and tokens/keys.
-Edit the file and update all of the values.
-When entering the team name, ensure that you add the "frc" prefix (e.g. frc1718).
 An example configuration complete with value explanations can be found below:
 ```properties
 team=frc1718